 In 2007 she moved to Portugal to make her MA in Pharmacy.
 She lived there for almost 6 years.
-Being a Pharmacist was always very good because give her a deep understanding about the body in terms of anatomy (bones, muscles, tendons, nerves and articulations) and physiology (systems and organs).
+Being a Pharmacist was always very good because give her a deep understanding of the body in terms of anatomy (bones, muscles, tendons, nerves and articulations) and physiology (systems and organs).
 This change of countries was also very important because give her the opportunity to study dance more professionally deepening her knowledge.
 We are talking about modalities like Classic Ballet, Contemporary dance, Barre floor, Jazz, Modern dance, Classic Bellydance, Tribal Fusion, Hip-Hop, Flamenco/ Sevilhanas and Bharatanatyam.
-There she had the opportunity to study with Hossam and Serena Ramzy, Morgana (ESP), Judith Dilshad (PT), Miguel Vilhena (PT) and Tarikavalli (IND), Vasco Lopez (PT), Karina Leiro (BR).
 She even took an intensive course of Ballet for Teachers based on RAD at APAM in Porto.

-After that, she moved to Cape Verd (land of her parents) for about one and half years.
-In Cape Verd she experienced one of her greatest dreams, she organized and produced her first dance show in partnership with other local dancers and sponsors,“The 5 Elements” was her first achievement.
-She also could participate in MidelAct (greatest theatrical event in Africa) representing Mozambique in two performances.
-Another great opportunity was to work on project called “Corpos em Acção” with a Portuguese theatrical company which combines dance and theatrical performance.
+After that, she moved to Cape Verd (land of her parents) for about one and a half years.
+In Cape Verd she experienced one of her greatest dreams, she organized and produced her first dance show in partnership with other local dancers and sponsors, “The 5 Elements” was her first achievement.
+She also could participate in MidelAct (the greatest theatrical event in Africa) representing Mozambique in two performances.
+Another great opportunity was to work on a project called “Corpos em Acção” with a Portuguese theatrical company which combines dance and theatrical performance.

 Then she moved back to Mozambique where she stood for almost 4 years.
 In Mozambique a new concept called Ghawazi Worldwide – Dance Convention & Festival was created with another partnership.
 You can see more information about Ghawazi Worldwide on the website http://www.ghawaziworldwide.com or on FB Page or even on Instagram.

 After this period she moved again, this time to North America (Canada) where she now resides.
-In Canada she established a new base to explore, create, investigate and teach.
-Her main goal is to reach other people with her culture and Africa flavor.
+In Canada, she established a new base to explore, create, investigate and teach.
+Her main goal is to reach other people with her culture and Africa flavour.
 With this said, currently she is working in the fusion of Africa rhythms and movements (Southern, Central and West) with Bellydance.
 She likes to call Afro Fusion Bellydance.
-Since she was born and raised in Africa, she believes that is more than an dutty to take Africa culture, value, heritage, meaning, History, and much more beyond borders.
+Since she was born and raised in Africa, she believes that is more than a duty to take Africa culture, value, heritage, meaning, History, and much more beyond borders.

-Until now, in the field of Bellydance, Fusion, American Tribal Style, American Cabaret, Indian Fusion Bellydance she had already the opportunity to study with amazing international teachers like April Rose (US), Abigail Keyes, Ariellah, Ashely Lopez (US), Bindu Bolar (IND), Catherine De Sève (CAN), Carolena Nerichio, Donna Mejia, Hossam & Serena Ramzy, Jill Parker, Judith Dilshad, Kemi Lidle, Kristine Adams, Lady Fred, Mardi Love, Mat Jacob, Mira Betz, Moria Chappell, Morgana, Olivia Kissel, Patricia Zarnovican, Piny Orchidaceae, Rachel Brice, Samantha Emanuel, Sharon Kihara, Valenteena Ianni, Violet Scrap and Zoe Jake.
+Until now, in the field of Bellydance, Fusion, American Tribal Style, American Cabaret, Indian Fusion Bellydance she had already the opportunity to study with amazing international teachers like April Rose (US), Abigail Keyes, Ariellah, Ashely Lopez (US), Bindu Bolar (IND), Catherine De Sève (CAN), Carolena Nerichio, Donna Mejia, Hossam & Serena Ramzy, Jill Parker, Judith Dilshad, Kemi Lidle, Kristine Adams, Lady Fred, Mat Jacob, Moria Chappell, Morgana, Olivia Kissel, Patricia Zarnovican, Rachel Brice, Samantha Emanuel, Sharon Kihara, Valenteena Ianni, Violet Scrap and Zoe Jake.

 Above all, the greatest blessing is to be able to travel around the world get more knowledge in every possible way, meet more and different teachers/ students, explore new concepts and to feel alive every day.

-She is a truly believer in Buddhism.
-Also faithful fan of Yoga…it saves her from back pains.
+She is a truly faithful fan of Yoga…it saves her from back pains.
 Respectful of healthy eating, good food and lots of water… that’s what the body needs!

 Last but not least, just Dance, because it brings total joy, takes the pain and sorrows away, makes all the spirits uplifted.